Skip to main content

 • Client reviews and testimonials

-Also, pay attention to what they share publicly — it often reveals how they think and what they value.
+Also, you should pay attention to what they share publicly, say via social media, as this often reveals how they think and what they value.

-1. What can I do to gain confidence in my preferences?
+What can I do to be confident in my choice?

-• Visit friends’ gardens and notice what you’re drawn to
+• Visit friends’ gardens and notice what you’re drawn to, what you like and don't like

 • Attend Open Garden Scheme events

-• Look at paving, cladding, planting combinations, and outdoor layouts
+• Pay close attention to paving, cladding, planting combinations, and outdoor layouts

-The more you see, the clearer your own style becomes.
+The more you see, the clearer your own vision for what style of garden you like will become clearer.

-Landscaping your home is a major investment — not just financially, but emotionally.
+Landscaping a new garden for your home is a major investment - not just financially, but emotionally.
+It can feel a bit challenging, even overwhelming.

-The best gardens are created when your vision is respected, your lifestyle is understood, and the right professional guides the process from dream to reality.
+Ultimately, the best gardens are created when your vision is respected, your lifestyle is understood, and the right professional guides you through the process from dream to reality.

 Andrew Whyte